CutterKnife/CutterKnife/README.md

 ## ( &nbsp;'-' ) Poppo!

 - I'm an art university student in Japan 📚
-- I enjoy designing as a hobby, like logos, icons, etc 🎨
+- I enjoy designing things as a hobby, like logos and icons 🎨
-- I contribute a little to projects I like, such as Floorp and TUIC 🪼
+- I contribute a bit to projects I like, such as Floorp and TUIC 🪼
+  - Just to clarify, I'm one of the Moderators of the Floorp Project 🛠️
-- I'm still learning English, so I mostly use DeepL. 🫠
+- I'm still learning English, so I usually use a translator 🫠

 ### 💻 Tools I have